-One might wonder why a group of people would subject themselves to an entire day and night of sleep deprivation just in order to meditate, but our lengthy meditation session gave us the chance to connect with each time zone of the world at the corresponding time of their midnight.
-Most people do not consider that this crossing point between December 31st and January 1st is the most powerful energy wave of the year.
+One might wonder why a group of people would subject themselves to an entire day and night of sleep deprivation just to meditate, but our lengthy meditation session gave us the chance to connect with each time zone of the world at the corresponding time of their midnight.
+Most people don’t realize that this crossing point between December 31st and January 1st is the most powerful energy wave of the year.

-Just as there are powerful moments created by nature (such as the new moon, full moon, and the seasonal solstices and equinoxes) there are also powerful moments generated by people.
+Just as there are powerful moments created by nature (such as the new moon, full moon, and the seasonal solstices and equinoxes), there are also powerful moments generated by people.
 These are times when a vast number of people are all focused on the same thing which produces waves of enthusiasm and positive energy.
-Instead of the tiny ripples caused by each of our individual minds, these power moments cause a tsunami of the collective subconscious mind of the planet.
+Instead of the tiny ripples caused by each of our individual minds, these power moments create a tsunami of the collective subconscious mind of the planet.

 Such moments occur on certain holidays such as Christmas Eve or during major sporting events such as the World Cup finals or the opening and closing ceremonies of the Olympics, but the most powerful time of them all is New Years Eve.
 New Years is the most celebrated event regardless of religion or personal interests.
-Even though many cultures celebrate their New Year at other times of the year, with the western calender being accepted world wide in commerce most nations recognize this crossing point at midnight on December 31st.
+Even though many cultures celebrate their New Year at other times of the year, with the western calendar being accepted worldwide in commerce most nations recognize this crossing point at midnight on December 31st.

 On New Years Eve people are filled with positive energy, hope, friendship, generosity, kindness, and wishes for wellness and peace.
-Within each time zone people are completely aligned to the second, making this moment the most synchronized wave of enthusiasm that occurs in the entire year.
+Within each time zone, people are completely aligned to the second, making this moment the most synchronized wave of enthusiasm that occurs in the entire year.

 Your meditation should be done with the best of intentions.
 If you know mantras this is a great opportunity to use them.
 Your meditation can be an expression of gratitude, or you can choose to send love, pray for peace or ask for blessings for yourself and others.
 Use whichever method resonates with you.
-This is also a wonderful time to do a group meditation.
+This is also a very good time to do a group meditation.
 If many people are performing the same meditation together, the effects will be even stronger.

 I found this New Years practice to be very transformational.
 Having personally renounced New Years celebrations for many years, this practice was a great way to change my relationship with the energy of this tremendous celebration.